Hydrogen embrittlement: Surface coatings

 Coatings act as a barrier between the metal substrate and the surrounding environment, hindering the ingress of hydrogen atoms.
 Various techniques can be used to apply coatings, such as electroplating, chemical conversion coatings, or organic coatings.
-The choice of coating depends on factors such as the type of metal, the operating environment, and the specific requirements of the application.
+The choice of coating depends on the type of metal, the operating environment, and the application requirements.

-Electroplating is a commonly used method to deposit a protective layer onto the metal surface.
-This process involves immersing the metal substrate into an electrolyte solution containing metal ions.
+Electroplating is commonly used to deposit a protective layer onto the metal surface.
+This process involves immersing the metal substrate in an electrolyte solution containing metal ions.
 By applying an electric current, the metal ions are reduced and form a metallic coating on the substrate.
-Electroplating can provide an excellent protective layer that enhances corrosion resistance and reduces the susceptibility to hydrogen embrittlement.
+Electroplating can improve corrosion resistance and reduce susceptibility to hydrogen embrittlement.

 Chemical conversion coatings are another effective method for surface protection.
-These coatings are typically formed through chemical reactions between the metal substrate and a chemical solution.
-The conversion coating chemically reacts with the metal surface, resulting in a thin, tightly adhering protective layer.
-Examples of conversion coatings include chromate, phosphate, and oxide coatings.
-These coatings not only provide a barrier against hydrogen diffusion but also enhance the metal's corrosion resistance.
+These coatings are formed through chemical reactions between the metal substrate and a chemical solution, resulting in a thin, tightly adhering protective layer.
+Examples include chromate, phosphate, and oxide coatings.

-Organic coatings, such as paints or polymer coatings, offer additional protection against hydrogen embrittlement.
-These coatings form a physical barrier between the metal surface and the environment.
-They provide excellent adhesion, flexibility, and resistance to environmental factors.
-Organic coatings can be applied through various methods, including spray coating, dip coating, or powder coating.
-They can be formulated with additives to further enhance their resistance to hydrogen ingress.
+Organic coatings, such as paints or polymer coatings, provide additional protection by forming a physical barrier between the metal surface and the environment.

-Thermally sprayed coatings offer several advantages in the context of hydrogen embrittlement prevention.
-The coating materials used in this process are often composed of materials with excellent resistance to hydrogen diffusion, such as ceramics or cermet alloys.
-These materials have a low permeability to hydrogen, creating a robust barrier against hydrogen ingress into the metal substrate.
+Thermally sprayed coatings can also help reduce hydrogen ingress because coating materials such as ceramics or cermets may have low hydrogen permeability.

+Thin hard coatings deposited by physical vapor deposition (PVD), including transition-metal nitrides such as titanium nitride (TiN), chromium nitride (CrN) and multilayer nanostructured coatings, have also been investigated as protective barriers against hydrogen-assisted degradation.
+Such coatings may reduce hydrogen uptake by modifying surface diffusion processes and improving wear resistance under sliding or rolling contact conditions.
+Experimental studies have shown that dense nitride coatings can significantly influence surface mechanical behavior, tribological performance and environmental resistance of steels and alloys operating in aggressive media.

 Testing

-Most analytical methods for hydrogen embrittlement involve evaluating the effects of (1) internal hydrogen from production and/or (2) external sources of hydrogen such as cathodic protection.
-For steels, it is important to test specimens in the lab that are at least as hard (or harder) as the final parts will be.
-Ideally, specimens should be made of the final material or the nearest possible representative, as fabrication can have a profound impact on resistance to hydrogen-assisted cracking.
+Most analytical methods for hydrogen embrittlement involve evaluating the effects of internal hydrogen from production and/or external hydrogen from service environments such as cathodic protection.
+For steels, it is important to test specimens in the laboratory that are at least as hard as the final parts.

-There are numerous ASTM standards for testing for hydrogen embrittlement:
+There are numerous ASTM standards for testing hydrogen embrittlement: